Cincinnati Bell's Q1 Good Enough To Stay Long

 Fioptics seemed to perform rather well in Q1, a notable accomplishment given that Charter had rebranded Time Warner Cable there to Spectrum in the quarter - and rolled out promotional pricing in concert with that effort.
 Fox did cite a "slight uptick" in churn at the beginning of the quarter, but the figure was flat year-over-year, and CBB managed to take pricing in both internet and video, leading to a 3% increase in ARPU.

 CBB added another 11K+ homes to its footprint in the quarter, about a 2.2% increase Q/Q. But video subscribers increased 2.5%, and the high-speed internet customer base rose 4.9%.
 Penetration rates for internet rose to 38% - and CBB still has several years of likely growth in the existing footprint, as penetration increases with each passing year.
-(In other words, customers don't necessarily sign up the first day, or first year, the services is available - but over time, they can be captured.)
+(In other words, customers don't necessarily sign up the first day, or first year, the service is available - but over time, they can be captured.)

 Fioptics now is available to 68% of the Greater Cincinnati metro, and it's not clear how much further CBB can profitably go.
 But Q1 suggests that there's still plenty of ROI in additional capex - and as those efforts slow (as they are starting to 2017), lower capex will in turn increase free cash flow.
 Where Q1 is comforting is that not only did Fioptics continue its positive trajectory, but it did so despite the impact of Spectrum's rebranding and marketing muscle.
 CBB did face some erosion in business revenue, particularly for DSL customers.
 And for those customers, CBB didn't necessarily have an answer.
-But as Fox put it on the call, "where we have fiber, we win, and where we don't have fiber, we're at risk".
+But as Fox put it on the call, "where we have fiber, we win, and where we don't have fiber, we're at risk."
 With Fioptics penetration increasing, and its growth offsetting legacy voice and DSL defections (Entertainment & Consumer revenue rose 3% in the quarter), that leaves CBB in a reasonably strong competitive position going forward.
 And it leaves the core bull case for CBB intact coming out of Q1.

 Valuation

-I still think CBB should challenge early-year highs in the $23-$24 range, at least, which implies a mid-7x EBITDA multiple and a zero-growth 12-13x multiple to out-year targets of $100 million in FCF, discounted back.
+I still think CBB should challenge early-year highs in the $23-24 range, at least, which implies a mid-7x EBITDA multiple and a zero-growth 12-13x multiple to out-year targets of $100 million in FCF, discounted back.
 The weakness in IT services is a concern, but growth in that business largely has seemed like optionality, rather than a core part of earnings models going forward.
-(CBB is targeting $100 million in segment EBITDA, against a ttm figure of about $36 million - that both requires inorganic growth and strikes me far more as a goal than an expectation.)
+(CBB is targeting $100 million in segment EBITDA, against a TTM figure of about $36 million - that both require inorganic growth and strikes me far more as a goal than an expectation.)

 Q1 performance aside, there is some good news that helps the bull case.
 CBB completed the sale of its stake in CyrusOne (NASDAQ:CONE) in the quarter, using the proceeds to further deleverage.
-The company's leverage ratio is down to 3.6x; below 3.5x, the company's restricted payments basket move to $45 million, and CBB seems likely to look toward repurchasing stock.
+The company's leverage ratio is down to 3.6x; below 3.5x, the company's restricted payments basket moves to $45 million, and CBB seems likely to look toward repurchasing stock.
 Meanwhile, the FCC's vote on business data reform seems modestly positive for incumbents like CBB.

 The news is mixed around the edges, but the performance from Fioptics still looks like enough.
 I still think CBB is on the path to generating $100 million in FCF - and with a market cap of just $750 million, that will drive upside at some point.
 This isn't a quarter-to-quarter play, and patience likely is required through this year (at least).
 But there's enough in Q1 to stick with the long-term story.